 You don't need to have thousands of dollars to be a successful candidate.
 Many successful candidates don't have any source of funding apart from their own money or that of their family.
-Think about what can you source through friends, family and volunteers and what will you need to pay for.
+Think about what you can source through friends, family and volunteers and what you will need to pay for.